 Bates and her husband chronicled the 1954 Brown v Board of Education case which led to the lower court decision to integrate Little Rock Central High School.
 Her home, not far from Central High, became the organizing and strategy center for nine African American students, known as the Little Rock Nine, selected to desegregate the school in 1957.
-Bates walked into the schools daily with the children for an entire school year (1957-58).
-She received numerous death threats and she and her husband were forced to close the Arkansas State Press.
+Bates accompanied the students to school daily for an entire school year (1957-58).
+She received numerous death threats, and she and her husband were forced to close the Arkansas State Press.

 She was named Woman of the Year by the National Council of Negro Women in 1957.
 Along with the Little Rock Nine, Bates received the Spingarn Medal, the NAACP’s highest award, in 1958.
 Bates later wrote about her struggles in a memoir entitled The Long Shadow of Little Rock, published in 1962.
 The introduction was written by former First Lady, Eleanor Roosevelt.

 In 1964, Bates moved to Washington D.C., to work for the Democratic National Committee She also served briefly in the administration of President Lyndon B. Johnson, working on anti-poverty programs.
-After suffering a stroke in 1965, she returned to Little Rock, Arkansas, but in 1968 she and her husband moved to the small African American community of Mitchellville in Desha County.
-Bates she established and became director of the Mitchellville Office of Equal Opportunity Self Help, a program responsible for a water and new sewer systems, a community center and paved streets.
+After suffering a stroke in 1965, she returned to Little Rock.
+In 1968, she and her husband moved to the small African American community of Mitchellville in Desha County.
+Bates established and became director of the Mitchellville Office of Equal Opportunity Self Help, a program responsible for a water and new sewer systems, a community center and paved streets.

 Bates returned to Little Rock after the death of her husband in 1980 and revived the Arkansas State Press.
 In 1984, she was awarded an honorary Doctor of Laws degree from the University of Arkansas, Fayetteville and named an honorary member of Delta Sigma Theta Sorority.
 The university press republished her memoir in 1986, and it became the first reprinted edition to receive an American Book Award.
 In 1987, she sold newspaper but continued to act as a consultant for several years.
-Also in 1987, the Daisy Bates Elementary School was dedicated in Little Rock, and the state named the third Monday in February George Washington’s Birthday and Daisy Gatson Bates Day.
-Bates carried the torch for the 1996 Olympics in Atlanta, Georgia.
+That same year, the Daisy Bates Elementary School was dedicated in Little Rock, and the state named the third Monday in February George Washington’s Birthday and Daisy Gatson Bates Day.
+In 1996, Bates was a part of the torch relay for the Summer Olympics in Atlanta, Georgia.